 - Outline and interpret common signals and misinterpretations and potential errors.

 - Explain signals to patients in appropriate language.

 - Classify signal types and group appropriately to relevant medical condition.

 - Discuss how appropriate use of devices improves the quality of patient care.

-- Prepare and disseminate clear and concise reports based on device outputs.
+- Prepare and disseminate clear and concise reports based on device outputs to other healthcare professionals.